DynamicDevices/female-stem-pioneers/PROJECT-REFERENCE.md

 - Individual info cards with biography, achievements, quotes, fun facts, and inspirational resources
 - Modern, responsive UI with category badges, section highlights, and accessible design
 - Images for each female pioneer (photo, artistic, or symbolic if no photo exists)
-- Data-driven: all pioneer info is managed in `js/pioneers.js`
+- Data-driven: all pioneer info is managed in `js/pioneers.js` (currently 81 unique pioneers)
 - Easy to add new FEMALE pioneers via `add-pioneer.js`
+- Automatic deduplication: only the first occurrence of each pioneer (by name) is used in the UI

 The project is specifically designed to showcase and celebrate WOMEN'S contributions to STEM fields, suitable for educational, outreach, and inspirational purposes focused on female representation in science and technology.